-5.2.1 The Permittee shall perform a check of visible emissions from all baghouses (including process baghouses) controlling emissions from sources listed in Section 3.1 of this permit, and from sources added or replaced in accordance with this permit and Rule 391-3-1-.03.
-Emission units monitored using COMs are exempt from this condition. controlling emissions from silos with dedicated bin vents, wet screening operations, bucket elevators, screw conveyors, bagging operations, product and vacuum receivers, belt conveyors, pneumatic conveyors, scavengers and housekeeping scavengers are exempt from this condition provided those baghouses and respective emission units are not subject to CAM per condition 5.2.5.
+- 5.2.1 The Permittee shall install, calibrate, maintain, and operate monitoring devices for the measurement of the indicated parameters on the following equipment.
+Where such performance specification(s) exist, each system shall meet the applicable performance specification(s) of the Division's monitoring requirements.
+[391-3-1-.02(6)(b)1 and 40 CFR 70.6(a)(3)(i)] - a.
+Pressure drop for baghouses identified by Condition 5.2.2.
+The pressure drop shall be monitored and data recorded as specified in Conditions 5.2.2 and 5.2.3. - b.
+Temperature for baghouses identified by Condition 5.2.4.
+The temperature shall be monitored continuously and the data shall be recorded according to Condition 5.2.4. - 5.2.2 The Permittee shall perform a check of visible emissions from all baghouses (including process baghouses) controlling emissions from sources listed in Section 3.1 of this permit, and from sources added or replaced in accordance with this permit and Rule 391-3-1-.03(6).
+Emission units monitored using COMs are exempt from this Condition.
+Baghouses controlling emissions from silos with dedicated bin vents, wet screening operations, bucket elevators, screw conveyors, bagging operations, and pneumatic conveyors are exempt from this Condition 5.2.9.
 The Permittee shall retain a record in a daily visible emissions (VE) log suitable for inspection or submittal.
-The check shall be conducted at least once for each day or portion of each day of operation using procedures a through d below except when scheduling, atmospheric conditions or sun positioning prevent any opportunity to perform the daily VE check.
-Any operational day when scheduling, atmospheric conditions or sun position prevent a daily reading shall be reported as monitor downtime in the report required by Condition 6.1.4.
-Scheduling prevents a daily VE check only when an emission unit is not operating during a regularly scheduled time period established for the daily VE checks.
+The check shall be conducted at least once for each day or portion of each day of operation using procedures a through d below except when atmospheric conditions or sun positioning prevent any opportunity to perform the daily VE check.
+Any operational day when atmospheric conditions or sun position prevent a daily reading shall be reported as monitor downtime in the report required by Condition 6.1.4.
+[391-3-1-.02(6)(b)1 and 40 CFR 70.6(a)(3)(i)] - a.
+Determine, in accordance with the procedures specified in paragraph d of this condition, if visible emissions are present at the discharge point to the atmosphere from each of the sources and record the results in the daily (VE) log.
+For sources that exhibit visible emissions, the Permittee shall comply with paragraph b or c of this condition.